chuan-p/rekordport/README.md

 ![rekordport icon](src-tauri/icons/128x128.png)

-Desktop utility for scanning a Rekordbox library, finding lossless or high-resolution tracks, and converting selected entries while updating Rekordbox metadata.
+A tool for scanning a rekordbox library, finding hi-res files CDJs don't support, and converting selected entries without losing rekordbox metadata.

 ## What It Does